How to make the most of virtual visitsVirtual care · Jul 29, 2020

-With Akira by TELUS Health, employers can support their team’s physical and mental health by giving them access to 24/7 on-demand healthcare.
-Available via smartphone or computer, in French and English, it instantly connects employees and their family members to Canadian healthcare providers through secure text and video chat.
+With TELUS Health Virtual Care, employers can support their team’s physical and mental health by giving them access to 24/7 on-demand healthcare.
+Available via smartphone or computer, in French and English, it immediately connects employees and their family members to Canadian healthcare providers through secure text and video chat.
 Members benefit from medical advice, referrals to specialists, requests for new prescriptions or refills, wellness services and access to registered mental health specialists.

 TELUS Health MyCare is a virtual healthcare service which offers video consultations with licensed in-province doctors, even on evenings and weekends.
 Available to residents of B.C. and Alberta as well as those in Ontario during the COVID-19 pandemic, this service is available via a mobile app on your smartphone.
 Also across the country, Canadians can get peace of mind 24/7 with our chat-style Symptom Checker.
 Powered by Artificial Intelligence, it asks you questions about your symptoms to suggest possible courses of action.
 Download the app and register today.